Categories

 In this article

-Teams legal hold in a glance
+Teams legal hold at a glance

 Note: Since February 2020, legal hold has been available for private channels.
 Private channel conversations are stored in the user mailboxes, while standard channel conversations are stored in the group mailbox corresponding to the team.
 If there is already a legal hold in place for a user mailbox, the hold policy will now automatically apply to private channel messages stored in that mailbox.